theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

 Using MultiQC to Simplify the FastqC html output
 -------------------------------------------------
 It is hard to read through all html files at once.
-A great tool to make a summary of the QC files is `multiqc`
+A great tool to make a summary of the QC files is `multiqc`.
+Remember to perform `module load`.

     $ multiqc .